MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 Now, we can specify where we want to apply our style by using `styles.` and the name of our styled object's key.

+We add a background color to our container, which is the *SafeAreaView* component and also changed the font size, color and alignments to our *Text* component.

+As result we have:

 ![Home Screen](./homepage.png)

 ### Navigation